 - Read the title of the passage so that you can get a brief summary of the whole paragraph.

-- Skim and scan the paragraphs which means finding general ideas and then searching the specific information according to the demand of the question.
+- Skim and scan the paragraphs, which means finding general ideas and then searching for specific information according to the demand of the question.

 - Don’t leave any questions blank.
 Something is better than nothing.
 So, if you don’t have a precise answer, do guesswork.